-'''

-real lkj_corr_lupdf(matrix y | real eta)
+'real lkj_corr_lpdf(matrix y | real eta)'

-'''

-The log of the LKJ density for the correlation matrix y given nonnegative shape η . 'lkj_corr_cholesky_lupdf' is faster, more numerically stable, uses less memory, and should be preferred to this.
+The log of the LKJ density for the correlation matrix 'y' given nonnegative shape 'eta'. 'lkj_corr_cholesky_lpdf' is faster, more numerically stable, uses less memory, and should be preferred to this.

-'''

-real lkj_corr_lupdf(matrix y | real eta)
+'real lkj_corr_lupdf(matrix y | real eta)'

-'''

-The log of the LKJ density for the correlation matrix y given nonnegative shape η dropping constant additive terms. 'lkj_corr_cholesky_lupdf' is faster, more numerically stable, uses less memory, and should be preferred to this.
+The log of the LKJ density for the correlation matrix 'y' given nonnegative shape 'eta' dropping constant additive terms. 'lkj_corr_cholesky_lupdf' is faster, more numerically stable, uses less memory, and should be preferred to this.

-'''

-matrix lkj_corr_rng(int K, real eta)
+'matrix lkj_corr_rng(int K, real eta)'

-'''

-Generate a LKJ random correlation matrix of order K with shape η ; may only be used in transformed data and generated quantities blocks
+Generate a LKJ random correlation matrix of order 'K' with shape 'eta'; may only be used in transformed data and generated quantities blocks

-27.2.
+28.2.
 Cholesky LKJ correlation distribution

 Stan provides an implicit parameterization of the LKJ correlation matrix density in terms of its Cholesky factor, which you should use rather than the explicit parameterization in the previous section.
-For example, if L is a Cholesky factor of a correlation matrix, then will almost always1 be a parameter declared with the type of a Cholesky factor for a correlation matrix; for example,
+For example, if 'L' is a Cholesky factor of a correlation matrix, then

-'''

-L ~ lkj_corr_cholesky(2.0); # implies L L' ~ lkj_corr(2.0);
+'L ~ lkj_corr_cholesky(2.0); # implies L L' ~ lkj_corr(2.0);'

-'''

-Because Stan requires models to have support on all valid constrained parameters, L
+Because Stan requires models to have support on all valid constrained parameters, 'L' will almost always1 be a parameter declared with the type of a Cholesky factor for a correlation matrix; for example,